-Her Royal Highness’s valuable support helps us to ensure children and adults across the UK have the literacy skills they need for a happier, healthier and more prosperous life.
+Her Majesty has a long-standing interest in literacy and reading and her invaluable support helps us to ensure children and adults across the UK have the literacy skills they need for a happier, healthier and more prosperous life.